manuelhuber/ReactiveProgramming/index.md

 Now let's take a closer look into those characteristics.
-Responsive - if a response is possible it will be within a timely manner.
+- Responsive - if a response is possible it will be within a timely manner.
 The focus is to provide fast and consistent response time and to build reliable upper bounds for a consistent quality of service.
-Resilient - if a failure occurs, the system remains responsive.
+- Resilient - if a failure occurs, the system remains responsive.
 Due to delegation, isolation, replication and containment a system can achieve resilience.
 In case of failure only the component in which it occurred is affected.
 The rest of the system stays intact.
-Elastic - the workload may vary, still the system is responsive.
+- Elastic - the workload may vary, still the system is responsive.
 The system increase or decreases the resources assigned to handle the streams as reaction to changes.
-Message Driven - asynchronous messages are passed through the system.
+- Message Driven - asynchronous messages are passed through the system.
 This forms boundaries between components, that provides isolation, loose coupling and location transparency.

+This architecure is already very common in large system.
+Being aware of these principles you can apply them when designing new systems, right from the start, rather then to rediscover them during implementation.

 ## Reactive Programming in JavaScript